tattedweazel/blog/readme.md

   - Ability to arrange and filter content by category
   - Absolutely nothing new that thousands of other platforms provide... just tailored to my linking

-The true goal of Blog is to provide a platform that includes nifty features like multi-authors, moderators, content filtering, and other fun blog-must-haves but without requiring the user to jump OUT of their content and into some separate "Admin" portal.
-That transition feels wonky to me, so Blog simply gives various options on the page you're viewing based on your access level.
+The true goal of Blog(wt) is to provide a platform that includes nifty features like multi-authors, moderators, content filtering, and other fun blog-must-haves but without requiring the user to jump OUT of their content and into some separate "Admin" portal.
+That transition feels wonky to me, so Blog(wt) simply gives various options on the page you're viewing based on your access level.
 Pretty choice, if you ask me.

 This is a work in progress and was primarily developed over a single weekend.
 As such, there's still a long way to go.